SARSEP Fix-It Guide - Less than 50% of eligible employees made employee elective deferrals

 How to fix the mistake:

 Stop making employee elective contributions to the plan.
-If the plan isn't under IRS audit, you can file a VCP submission requesting that contributions made for previous years in which fewer than 50% of eligible employees elected to make salary reduction contributions remain in the employees’ SEP-IRAs.
+If the plan isn't under IRS audit, you can file a VCP submission requesting that contributions made for previous years in which fewer than 50% of eligible employees made elective contributions be allowed to remain in the employees’ SEP-IRAs.

-In 2010 and prior years, three of the four employees eligible to make employee elective deferrals were contributing to the ABC SARSEP plan.
-In 2011, one of the contributing employees separated from service from ABC.
-In the same year, two other employees became eligible to make employee elective deferrals, but opted not to contribute to the plan.
-Thus, in 2011 and 2012, only two of the five eligible employees made employee elective deferrals.
+In 2011 and prior years, three of the four eligible employees made employee elective deferrals to the ABC SARSEP calendar-year plan.
+In 2012, one of the contributing employees separated from service from ABC and two other employees became eligible to make employee elective deferrals, but opted not to contribute to the plan.
+Thus, in 2012 only two of the five eligible employees made employee elective deferrals.

 Correction programs available: